Lung malformation surgery packing list

 Where will I sleep?
 Is there a pull-out bed or recliner, or should I plan to bring an air mattress/sleeping pad

-Is there a stipend for parents to use the hospital cafeteria (note: some hospitals will cover around $20 a day for parents with a child in the NICU or PICU).
+Is there a stipend for parents to use the hospital cafeteria (note: some hospitals will cover around $20 a day for breastfeeding parents with a child in the NICU or PICU).

 Your breast pump, parts, and bottles (you may need to pump during your baby’s surgery or if your baby is not able/does not want to feed afterwards — make sure you are familiar with your pump if you don’t usually use it).